I am qualified and licensed to work as a notary public in England and Wales.

 - fidelity insurance, I obtain myself under a scheme run by the Notaries Society.

-As I store personal data I am required to register with the Information Commission.
+As I store and process personal data I am required to register with the Information Commissioner.

 My registration number is Z1326497.